Trade performance

 Dry bulk

-FY23 dry bulk trade increased by 1.3% to 5.5 million revenue tonnes (5.2 million mass tonnes).
-This increase was entirely attributable to the export sector which increased 9.1% to 1.8 million revenue tonnes following another above average winter crop in FY23.
-Declines in export shipments of both wheat and barley were offset by stronger export volumes of canola.
-The import sector declined 2.1% to 3.7 million revenue tonnes with volumes of cement, fly ash and fertilizers all below FY22 levels.
+FY24 dry bulk trade increased by 3.0% to 5.7 million revenue tonnes (5.3 million mass tonnes).
+This increase was primarily attributable to the export sector which increased 7.8% to 1.9 million revenue tonnes following another above average winter crop for Victoria in FY24.
+Barley shipments to China were the main contributor to the increase following the lifting of tariffs in August 2023.
+The import sector increased just 0.8% to 3.7 million revenue tonnes with increases in volumes of gypsum, fly ash and slag almost entirely offset by declines in raw sugar and cement.